pat676/PI-Universal-Remote/PI/README.md

 Raspberry Pi:

 This folder contains the software part for the pi.
+It is written for Python 3

 setup: